.env · security

 Choosing the right cost factor

-The cost factor (rounds) is a base-2 exponent: cost 12 means 2^12 = 4,096 rounds of the internal Blowfish cipher.
+The cost factor is a base-2 exponent: cost 12 means 2^12 = 4,096 rounds of the internal Blowfish cipher.
 Each +1 doubles the time to hash.
 Choose the highest factor your server can handle while keeping login under ~300ms:

-• 10 — fast (<100ms on most hardware), acceptable for high-traffic endpoints
+• 10 — fast (<100ms), acceptable for high-traffic endpoints

 • 13–14 — recommended for admin accounts or low-frequency logins